 CMA candidates must accumulate at least 2 continuous years of professional experience in management accounting and/or financial management.
 This experience can be completed before or within 7 years of passing the CMA exam.

-Full-time teaching can count towards your professional experience.
+Additionally, full-time teaching can also count towards your professional experience.
 To use teaching as your experience, at least 60% of your course load must involve teaching upper-level accounting or finance courses for 2 years.